Teradata/covalent-tools/docs/CLI.md

 ### Usage

-To instrument e2e coverage for a Typescript project do the following:
+To run the covalent tools cli do the following:

 * Clone this repository
 * npm i